-As one of our investment managers does not have an associated custodian, the Pensions Committee has chosen to appoint:
+As one investment manager does not have an associated custodian, the Pensions Committee has chosen to appoint:

 • The Northern Trust Company as custodian of those assets managed by Veritas.

 Lothbury, Threadneedle and UBS, with whom we have direct investments, have the Northern Trust Company as their custodians.